sean-b765/Simple-PHP-Login/README.md

 # Simple-PHP-Login
-A Simple login page and stuff
+A Simple login page with PHP session